element-hq/element-call/README.md

 ### Features

-#### Allow to join group calls without camera and audio device
+#### Allow joining group calls without a camera and a microphone

-You can allow to join a group call without video and audio by setup this feature in your `config.json`:
+You can allow joining a group call without video and audio enabling this feature in your `config.json`:

 ```json
 {